Oops and Daisies

 Why I Don’t Share My Kid’s Name on Public Posts

-Long before I started this Oops and Daisies blog — heck, long before I had my daughter — I decided I’d keep her name off public sites, like this one.
+Long before I started this Oops and Daisies blog — heck, long before I had my daughter — I decided I’d keep my kid’s name off public sites, like this one.
 It’s my attempt at privacy in this online world where we share so much of our lives.

 Will her name be posted by a well-meaning family member or friend at some point, like in the comments of a public Facebook photo?
 Maybe, but there’s only so much we can control in social media.
-And here on this blog, I can do as I wish, so I plan on referring to her as my Little Miss.
+But here on this blog, I can do as I wish, so I plan on referring to her as my Little Miss in an attempt to maintain a modicum of privacy, even as I blog about about parenting.

-I’ve been referring to her as Little Miss for awhile over on my World of Kafka blog, and it just seemed to stick, even around the house.
+I’ve been referring to her as Little Miss for awhile over on another blog I write for, and it just seemed to stick, even around the house.
 But more and more lately I realize that she’s not “little” anymore.

 Still, Little Miss seems to have stuck, at least for now.
 But I do find the need to remind myself lately that she isn’t going to always be a toddler, and she isn’t always going to have a limited vocabulary.

 It’s weird the way life works.
-As a busy mom, we often get so wrapped up in our day, we forget how fleeting our kids are the way they are (especially on days when, let’s be real, we’re ready to pull our hair out).
+As a busy mom, we often get so wrapped up in our day, we forget how fleeting time with our kids can be, that at some point, they won’t need a diaper change and they’ll stop asking to be pushed on the swing.
+Our kids will change, grow up, and become their own person.

 Do you share your kids’ names on social media?
 Why or why not?
 I’d love to hear your reasoning below!